TanStack/query/docs/src/pages/plugins/persistQueryClient.md

 When you reload/bootstrap your app:

-- Attempts to [`hydrate`](../reference/hydration#hydrate) a previously persisted dehydrated query/mutation cache from the persister back into the query cache.
+- Attempts to [`hydrate`](../reference/hydration#hydrate) a previously persisted dehydrated query/mutation cache from the persister back into the query cache of the passed query client.
 - If a cache is found that is older than the `maxAge` (which by default is 24 hours), it will be discarded.
 This can be customized as you see fit.

 ### Removal